glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 Then go ahead and click on VCS Roots from the menu then new VCS root select 'Git' from the Type of VCS menu then enter the URL of your SSH repo (e.g. ssh://git@bitbucket.XXX.com/projects/myproject.git)

 Enter VCS Root information (name), Fetch URL (URL of the repo).
 Then change the default branch if needed (e.g. from refs/heads/master to refs/heads/develop if you're working off Develop).
-The flow that we use on our projects is when code gets merged into Develop, we will deploy to the server.
+The build job will run whenever there's a merge into Master or Develop (whatever your settings are).

 Change the Authentication Method to 'Uploaded Key' then select the key you have uploaded earlier.
 Click on 'Test Connection' to make sure connection can be established.

 ## .NET CLI Build Step
-Click on 'Create a new Build' then follow with Build setup.
+Go ahead and click on 'Create a new Build' then follow the setup.
 You should get to a screen that lets you select your build steps (after scanning your repo).
 Select '.NET CLI (dotnet)' as a build step and 'build <your solution name.sln' as parameter.
 We're telling the build job to use 'dotnet' to build your solution.

 Next click on Triggers and add a new trigger: VCS Trigger (basically anytime someone merges the code into our branch the build will run)

-Click on Build then Run (to the right) then click on the build job and go into the Build log to see the progress of your build
+Click on Build then Run (to the right) then click on the build job and go into the Build log to see the progress of your build.

 ![Project Build Log](https://raw.githubusercontent.com/glebpopoff/TeamCity-2018.1-Setup-Guide/master/build-log.png)

 ## Vue App Build Steps
 So far, we have setup a single build step to build the .NET services project for our app; now we're going to add the remaining steps to build the VueJS application.
-In my case the app is written using TypeScript so I'll need to add a typescript compiler to the mix (tsc).
+In my case the app is written using TypeScript; so, I'll need to add typescript compiler to the mix (tsc).
+We're using multiple steps vs a single large step with lots of scripts so that it's easier to troubleshoot any issues with a specific step.

 ![Project Build Steps](https://raw.githubusercontent.com/glebpopoff/TeamCity-2018.1-Setup-Guide/master/build-log.png)